arsenal942/foxcss/README.md

 ### Who do I talk to about any issue? ###

-* Send me a message and I'll do my best to get back to you: @Nomm_
+* Send me a message via Discord and I'll do my best to get back to you: Nomm#0176

 ### Other notes ###
 * It is extremely important you use the **'reset.css'** to ensure an optimal experience.
 I can't vouch for the accuracy of other CSS reset files as I have only used the one provided.